wcm-io/wcm-io-handler/richtext/src/site/markdown/rte-link-plugin.md

-## RTE link plugin
+## RichText Handler RTE link plugin

+*Please note:* The RTE link plugin is only supported in AEM 6.3 and higher.

-The wcm.io Rich Text Handler includes a plugin for the [AEM Rich Text Editor (RTE)][aem-rte] that provides all the features from the [wcm.io Link Handler][link-handler] standard link dialog.
+The wcm.io RichText Handler includes a plugin for the [AEM Rich Text Editor (RTE)][aem-rte] that provides all the features from the [wcm.io Link Handler][link-handler] standard link dialog.
 It shows a select field to pick the link type and the associated fields.
 The list of link types that is shown depended on the project's link handler configuration.
 It is possible to add your own fields.

 ![RTE link plugin](images/rte-link-plugin.png)

 ### Enable the RTE link plugin

-To enable plugin you have to disable the AEM built-in link (`links`) plugin and instead enable the wcm.io Rich Text Handler link plugin (`wcmio.handler.richtext.links`):
+To enable plugin you have to disable the AEM built-in link (`links`) plugin and instead enable the wcm.io RichText Handler link plugin (`wcmio.handler.richtext.links`):

 ```json
 // Configure rich text plugins